amacgregor/allanmacgregor/src/pages/articles/2020-03-26---my-current-remote-work-setup/index.md

 ---
 title: My current remote work setup
-date: "2020-03-26"
+date: '2020-03-26'
 layout: post
 draft: true
-path: "/posts/my-current-remote-work-setup"
+path: '/posts/my-current-remote-work-setup'
 category: Productivity
 tags:
   - Productivity
   - Work
-description: "Now that the global pandemic is forcing most to work from home, I thought breaking down my home setup might be helpful to others."
+description: 'Now that the global pandemic is forcing most to work from home, I thought breaking down my home setup might be helpful to others.'
 ---

 <!--Now that the global pandemic is forcing most to work from home, I thought breaking down my home setup might be helpful to others.-->